Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 `pip install -r requirements.txt`<br/>
 <br/>
 To run this project you will need the following libraries (which are included in the requierments.txt file)<br/>
-To download on your own run the following lines:
+To download the libraries manually, run the following lines:
 * pyaudio - `pip install pyaudio`
 * pyxDamerauLevenshtein - `pip install pyxDamerauLevenshtein`
 * SpeechRecognition - `pip install SpeechRecognition`